MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

       #### 1. **Basic authentication**

-      Enter the username and password of ServiceNow account with **knowledge** role to authenticate to your instance.
+      Enter the username and password of ServiceNow account with the **knowledge** role to authenticate to your instance.

       #### 2. **ServiceNow OAuth**

       <details>
       <summary>To use the ServiceNow OAuth for authentication, follow the steps below.</summary>

-      A ServiceNow admin will need to provision an endpoint in your ServiceNow instance, so that the Microsoft Search app can access it.
+      A ServiceNow admin needs to provision an endpoint in your ServiceNow instance so that the Microsoft Search app can access it.
 To learn more, see [Create an endpoint for clients to access the instance](https://docs.servicenow.com/bundle/vancouver-platform-security/page/administer/security/task/t_CreateEndpointforExternalClients.html) in the ServiceNow documentation.

       The following table provides guidance on how to fill out the endpoint creation form:

       Field | Description | Recommended Value
        --- | --- | ---
-      Name | Unique value that identifies the application that you require OAuth access for. | Microsoft Search Client ID | A read-only, auto generated unique ID for the application.
+      Name | Unique value that identifies the application that you require OAuth access to. | Microsoft Search Client ID | A read-only, auto-generated unique ID for the application.
 The instance uses the client ID when it requests an access token. | NA
-      Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best-practices by treating the secret as a password.
+      Client secret | With this shared secret string, the ServiceNow instance and Microsoft Search authorize communications with each other. | Follow security best practices by treating the secret as a password.
       Redirect URL | A required callback URL that the authorization server redirects to. | For **M365 Enterprise**: https://<span>gcs.office.</span>com/v1.0/admin/oauth/callback,</br> For **M365 Government**: https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback
       Logo URL | A URL that contains the image for the application logo. | NA Active | Select the check box to make the application registry active. | Set to active